A Comprehensive Analytical Model of the Dynamic Z-Pinch: Appendix F: Inward Model

-Then our only unknown in Eq.~(\ref{EA:pre-ddot-rp}) is the pressure integral.
-Let us proceed by conservation of energy per unit length.
-The difference between the current sum of the internal energy of the plasma $W_{p}(t)$ and the potential energy stored in the axial field $U_{B_{z}}\!(t)$ and the initial sum is precisely the work done by azimuthal field on the plasma $W_{m}(t)$.
+The difference between the present sum of the total mechanical energy of the plasma, $U(t)$, and the potential energy stored in the axial field, $\Phi(t)$, and their initial sum, is precisely the work done by the azimuthal field, $W(t)$.

 We may compute the work done on the plasma via,